pat-ok/secure-banking-application/README.md

 *As a user, I want to deposit, withdraw, check balance, and view transaction history*

 *As a user, I want to transfer money to others and be notified of incoming transfers*

+*As a user, I want my account information to be saved when I exit the application*

 *As a user, I do NOT want my password to be leaked by a hacker*